 \subsection{The case (j)}

 The initial half-solitons are $[1,2]$-soliton for $Y<0$ and $[3,4]$-soliton for $Y>0$.
 In this case, $\kappa_2^0$ and $\kappa_3^0$ are the fixed points.
-Other two points are free points.
-Then we have the regularized initial data as shown in Figure \ref{fig31}.
+The other two points are free points.
+We then have the regularized initial data shown in Figure \ref{fig31}.